OpenChargingCloud/WWCP_OCPP/README.md

 ## Versions

 - **OCPP v2.1** is a based on an internal OCA specification (Draft 2 v0.44) and currently under development.
-This version also comes with our [OCPP CSE](OCPP_CSE) extensions for cryptographically signed messages, security polices, user roles, end-to-end digital signed charging tariffs and charging tickets.
-This version was also tested on multiple Open Charge Alliance Plugfests.
+This version is tested regularly at *Open Charge Alliance Plugfests*.

 - **OCPP v2.0.1** is fully implemented and at least one tests exists for every charging station or CSMS message.
-This versions is not longer actively maintained and justs remains to reflect data structure changes within different OCPP version.
-Please use version v2.1. instead.
+This versions is not longer actively maintained and justs remains to reflect data structure changes within different OCPP version. **Please use version v2.1. instead.**

 - **OCPP v1.6** and the **Security Whitepaper** extensions are fully implemented and at least one tests exists for every charging station or CSMS message.
 This version was also tested on multiple *Open Charge Alliance Plugfests*.

 - **OCPP v1.5** is no longer maintained.
 If you still need this version please send us an e-mail.

 ## Implementation Details and Differences

 The official protocol specifications of [OCPP v1.6](WWCP_OCPPv1.6/README.md), [OCPP v2.0.1](WWCP_OCPPv2.0.1/README.md) and [OCPP v2.1](WWCP_OCPPv2.1/README.md) have unfortunatelly still many protocol design flaws and security issues which are still not addressed properly by the *Open Charge Alliance Technical Working Group (TWG)*.
-Therefore this implementation provides a rich set of vendor extentions and work-arounds for most of these issues to simplify the daily operations business, high availability or to support additional concepts/methods.
+Therefore this implementation provides a rich set of vendor extentions, called [OCPP CSE](OCPP_CSE), and further work-arounds for most of these issues to simplify the daily operations business, high availability or to support additional concepts/methods.

 #### End-to-End Cyber Security

 OCCP currently on ly offers *hop-by-hop* security via *Transport-Layer-Security (TLS)*.
 This only provides communication privacy and security against external attackers, but can not secure more complex networking scenarios e.g. with local controllers between the charging stations and the backend(s).

-This project provides fills these gaps via *Digital Signatures* on all requests, responses and main data structures.
-Additional *Signature Policies* and *User Roles* will further limit the attack surface of your critical charging infrastructure and allow you to implement fine-grained access controls.
+This project provides fills these gaps via ***Digital Signatures*** on all requests, responses and main data structures.
+Additional ***Signature Policies*** and ***User Roles*** will further limit the attack surface of your critical charging infrastructure and allow you to implement fine-grained access controls.

+#### Overlay Networking

+While in the past a single charging station was connected directly to an operator backend, todays charging infrastructure is far more complex.
+Today we have to support efficient and secure operations for a cluster of colocated charging stations connected to the same grid connection point.
+Those charging stations often come from different vendors and some sort of local load management shall reduce energy consumption peaks.

+This project provides additional data structures and commands to enable overlay networking between charging stations, additional energy meters, local controllers and operator backends.
+It also provides enhanced network configuration options for *high-available* networking setups to simplify European **AFIR regulations** and US **NEVI requirements** in the US.

 #### German Calibration Law (Eichrecht)